 - An ID number for the account

-- The amount of the loan or the credit limit on the account
+- The amount of the loan or the account’s credit limit

-- The highest account balance (for credit cards)
+- The highest account balance on credit cards

-- Your responsibility for the account (individual, co-signer, etc.)
+- Your responsibility for the account (owner, co-signer, etc.)

-- Your payment history over the past two years or more
+- Your payment history over the past 2 years or more

 - Additional notes and remarks

-- Open/never late: This means the account is currently open and payments have always been current.
+- Open/never late: This means the account is currently open, and the payments have always been current.

-- Closed/never late: This also indicates that the account is closed and you never made a late payment.
+- Closed/never late: This means the account is closed, and you never made a late payment.

 - Closed/was X days delinquent: This means the account is closed and was delinquent by a certain number of days.

-- Charged-off: This indicates that the debt on the account was delinquent and the lender charged it off for tax purposes.
+- Charged-off: This means the debt on the account was delinquent, and the lender charged it off for tax purposes.
 However, you may still owe the debt.

-- Paid: This indicates that you paid off that account, usually a loan.
+- Paid: This means you paid off the account, usually a loan.

-Negative credit information, including delinquent and charged-off loans or accounts, can remain on your credit reports for up to seven years.
 Your credit reports will also indicate if any accounts have been turned over to collection agencies.
-Collection accounts might be grouped together.
+Collection accounts are likely grouped together as well.

-If you’ve been late or skipped a payment, that information can show up on your reports, potentially as a red warning box like above — almost literally a red flag.
+If you’ve been late or missed a payment, that information can show up on your reports, too.

-But this is just a policy, not a law, and it’s possible they could be included in reports again in the future.
+However, since it’s a policy, not a law, tax liens and judgments could be included in reports in the future.

-When a lender wants to check your credit it performs a credit inquiry.
-This section of the credit report lists all the credit inquiries that were made in the last 2 years with that credit bureau.
+When a lender wants to check your credit they perform a credit inquiry.
+This section of the credit report lists all the credit inquiries made in the last 2 years with that credit bureau.
 So, if you’re looking at an Equifax® report, you’ll see all the lenders that checked your Equifax® report.

 Credit inquiries can be made:

-This section (which could be broken up into multiple parts) includes any consumer statements, fraud alerts, or credit report disputes you’ve made.
+This section of your credit report (which could be broken up into multiple parts) includes any consumer statements, fraud alerts or credit report disputes you’ve made.
 You may not see any of these sections if you’ve never made a consumer statement, placed a fraud alert on your credit reports or filed a dispute.
 Just make sure all of the information looks correct if you do have any.